 - As we age, our skin changes, and while this may not seem significant, one must remember that the epidermis is the first line of defense against infection, bacteria, viruses and disease.
 It is important for seniors to keep their skin as healthy and supple as possible.
 Dry, thin and flaking skin is relieved and rejuvenated with the soothing warm water and Epsom salts in the float tank.

 An estimated 1 in 5 Canadians suffer from chronic pain and commonly, inflammation in the body is one of the culprits.
 Chronic pain can be difficult to pinpoint and treat, leaving the patient with weeks of suffering and reduced mobility.
 Ironically, the less we move our bodies, the more susceptible we are to pain.

 Once again, float therapy comes to the rescue!
-When Epsom salts come into contact with water, the salt crystals break down into magnesium and sulphate, elements commonly used to ease muscle pain and fibromyalgia.
+When Epsom salts come into contact with water, the salt crystals break down into magnesium and sulphate, elements commonly used to ease muscle pain and thought to assist with fibromyalgia.
 The salts are not the only thing that help with chronic pain.
 The simple act of being weightless in a stimulant-free environment provides a crucial relaxation break for our body, and the results of not feeling pain and tension during your float last long after your session.
-Periods of prolonged relief mean better mental and physical health, more activity and better sleep.
+Periods of prolonged relief mean better mental and physical health, more agility can increase activity and can be followed by better sleep.